Have you stopped to contemplate what it takes to make a baby?

 - Make sure exercise is incorporated in to your weekly routine if it isn’t already

-If you need advice and support with any of these, a naturopath can help and I can also guide you with more indepth advice and treatment.
+If you need advice and support with any of these, as a naturopath, I can guide you with more indepth advice and treatment.

 Do you want naturopathic help with your preconception care plan?

-Preconception care planning allows you to focus your efforts on optimising your health to improve your chances of conceiving.
+Preconception care planning allows you to focus your efforts on optimising your health to improve your chances of conceiving, and enhancing the health of your future child.
 You are basically (for the females) giving your body away to a baby for 9 months (and longer when breastfeeding) so the more you can do now to boost your health before you conceive the better off you and your baby will be.